learn-co-students/for-loops-readme-data-science-intro-000/README.md

     print(cities[index]+",", countries[index])
 ```

-Of course, this does not work if we have more number of iterations does not match up with the size of our list.
+Of course, this does not work if the number of iterations does not match up with the size of our list.

 ```python